-There is now a dedicated switch that allows you to move from any of the other shooting modes to the movie mode for easier use.
-Pressing the shutter button at any moment will produce a still image, and an external microphone must be attached in order to capture stereo sound.
+A dedicated switch allows you to move from any other shooting mode to movie mode for easier use.
+However, pressing the shutter button at any moment will produce a still image, and an external microphone must be attached to capture stereo sound.

 The choosing of autofocus points

-The Canon 7D has been updated with new autofocus (AF) system that not only provides additional AF points but also a number of different new ways to pick them.
+The Canon 7D has been updated with a new autofocus (AF) system that provides additional AF points and several new ways to pick them.

-The Canon EOS 7D is equipped with a set of additional modes that allow users to make the most of the camera’s 19 autofocus (AF) points.
-These modes are in addition to the regular Canon choices of selecting AF points either automatically or manually.
-Through the use of Custom Function III, one may identify which of the five possibilities is open to them.
+The Canon EOS 7D has additional modes allowing users to make the most of the camera’s 19 autofocus (AF) points.
+These modes are in addition to the regular Canon choices of selecting AF points automatically or manually.
+Furthermore, one may identify which of the five possibilities is open to them through Custom Function III.

 - When working with telephoto lenses, the spot AF mode utilizes only the middle portion of each autofocus point to achieve a more accurate focus (at the risk of slower focus acquisition).

-- The AF point expansion feature helps with focus tracking by taking into account the points that are immediately next to the AF point that was manually set.
+- The AF point expansion feature helps with focus tracking by taking into account the points immediately next to the AF point manually set.

-- The Zone AF feature divides the points on the camera’s sensor into five distinct areas, allowing you to direct the camera’s attention to the specific region of the picture that you want it to focus on.
+- The Zone AF feature divides the points into the sensor’s five distinct areas, allowing you to direct the camera’s attention to the specific region of the picture you want it to focus on.

-- In addition, based on the orientation of the camera, you may choose which point selection mode (as well as which point or zone) you want the camera to leap to when you press the button.
+- In addition, based on the camera’s orientation, you may choose which point selection mode (as well as which point or zone) you want the camera to leap to when you press the button.

 There are a number of notable changes between the EOS 7D and either the 50D or the 5D Mark II, despite the fact that the EOS 7D instantly identifies itself as a member of the EOS series.